Cray-HPE/cray-crus/docs/Developer_Notes.md

 When an Upgrade Session enters the `DELETING` state (regardless of the processing stage it is in) it uses the same stages.
 It decides whether it is deleting *before* or *after* entering the `BOOTING` stage for the current step.
-If it is deleting before enterring `BOOTING` and the current step is 0, the Upgrade Session simply advances to the `CLEANUP` stage because there is no further processing to do on this step or the remaining steps.
+If it is deleting before entering `BOOTING` and the current step is 0, the Upgrade Session simply advances to the `CLEANUP` stage because there is no further processing to do on this step or the remaining steps.
 If the current step is